So, you need to soundproof your car, but you’re not quite sure where to begin? You’ve come to the right place.

 That being said, Dynamat is still the king of soundproofing in most people’s eyes.
 Despite the fact that Noico’s 80 mil mats are thicker than Dynamat’s 60 mil ones, Dynamat seems to have won this round.

-Still, Noico 80 mil mats have the advantage when it comes to application.
+Noico 80 mil mats have the advantage when it comes to application.
 Despite being a bit thicker than Dynamat, customers agree — Noico mats are easier to cut and install.

 Unlike Noico 80 mil mats, Dynamat soundproofing mats have uses outside of your car.
 You can even buy separate kits for different surfaces of the car, and some for your home.
 Of course, if you want to play around with those, you have to be ready to invest.

-Noico Is the More Affordable of the Two
+Noico Is the More Affordable Option

-That brings us to the final point.
 Of these two, Noico is definitely the more affordable option.
 But as we have determined, this doesn’t really make it the absolute winner.
 Obviously, you’ll need to take into account all of the other factors we’ve discussed and choose based on your priorities.

 Ultimately, both of these deadening mats have pros and cons to them.
 If you want a reliable product that will ensure absolute silence and you have the budget to buy several Dynamat kits to cover your entire vehicle, your choice will be easy.
 But, what if you don’t have that kind of money, and you just need to stop your car from rattling?